redox-os/website/content/news/this-month-250731.md

 ## Documentation Improvements

+- (doc) Ribbon documented the policy for [recipe naming](https://gitlab.redox-os.org/redox-os/cookbook#naming)
+- (doc) Ribbon did some improvements, cleanup and fixes to the porting documentation
+- (doc) Ribbon did some improvements and cleanup to the "Libraries and APIs" page
+- (doc) Ribbon improved the [redox_syscall crate explanation](https://doc.redox-os.org/book/libraries-apis.html#redox_syscall)
+- (doc) Ribbon documented [how to do MR reviews](https://doc.redox-os.org/book/developer-faq.html#how-to-properly-review-mrs) in the Developer FAQ
+- (doc) Ribbon added a summary in the "Configuration Settings" page
 - (doc) Petr Hrdina documented the command used to perform actions in multiple recipes
 - (doc) Rodrigo Tobar fixed the "Microkernel Benefits" section formatting